 Acknowledgement that the worker is benefitting financially as a direct result of reduced tax

 Recruiters who explicitly seek a provider based upon the highest retention, with such promises of 80%-90% take home, will be condemned as an advocator of tax avoidance schemes.
 All compliant providers operate within the same guidelines, and therefore those companies whose returns are significantly greater will be difficult to defend in line with these new rules.

 And with HMRC winning most of their cases in 2016/17 against tax avoidance, and having significantly increased their intelligence on compliant/non-compliant, is it worth playing with fire and facing potentially two years in prison alongside unlimited fines?

 Preferred Supplier Lists are required to make sure that your contractors are not using tax-evasion umbrella companies.
-Due diligence is essential on suppliers and the recruitment agency must show that they have reasonable preventive measures in place to stop their contractors joining these unreliable companies.
+Due diligence is essential for suppliers and the recruitment agency must show that they have reasonable preventive measures in place to stop their contractors joining these unreliable companies.
 Working with umbrella companies that are regularly audited by professional trading bodies such as Professional Passport, PRISM, APSCo or FCSA will provide reassurance that your consultants and candidates will not get caught up in the non-compliant crossfire.

 Cloud9 Umbrella is working ferociously in the industry to provide a fully compliant, professional and transparent service.
 We combat against those providers who falsely offer 90% retention to give our clients honest tax advice and a transparent, professional payroll solution.
 If your agency would like more information regarding how Cloud9 Umbrella can provide a straight-talking, compliant and full PAYE solution to support your candidates, then please give Natasha a call on 0207 078 0212 today.